-You are welcome to bring a domestic animal companion (eg a dog) with you while you are undergoing treatment.
+Australian residents are welcome to bring a domestic animal companion (eg a dog) while undergoing treatment, but only with prior arrangement.
 Most domestic air carriers will safely transport animals in special pressurised areas of their cargo holds.
 If you would like to bring your pet, please let us know beforehand and we can help you make the necessary enquiries and arrangements prior to your arrival.

 While you are in residence, we can help you organise pet care, veterinary assistance and any specific equipment such as toys, leashes and bowls.